Tag: webinar

 Dr. Schroering is an Assistant Professor in the Department of Global Studies at UNC Charlotte.
 She holds a Ph.D. in Sociology from the University of Pittsburgh, a Master of Arts in Latin American Studies from the University of Florida, and a Bachelor of Arts in Environmental Studies from Denison University.
 Her primary line of research is based on extensive fieldwork with two movements fighting against water privatization, one in Brazil and one in the United States.
 She is the author of Global Solidarities Against Water Grabbing: Without Water, We Have Nothing, forthcoming with Manchester University Press this September.

-The discussion will be moderated by FLOW senior policy advisor, Dave Dempsey.
+The discussion is moderated by FLOW senior policy advisor, Dave Dempsey.
 Dave is the author of Great Lakes For Sale, which provides historical context for the issue of Great Lakes diversions and chronicles the region’s internal wars over bottled water.

 With thanks to: